How Do Taxes Work With Webull?

 When you sign up with Webull, they require you to give them information like your address and your social security number.
 This is because federal law re to report your investment activity to the IRS.
 Because of this, it is very important that you take this into consideration what your taxes will be.

-Your taxes with Webull are no different than your taxes with any other form of investing and are subject to the same taxes regardless of any services that Webull offers such as the free IRA accounts.
+Your taxes with Webull are no different than your taxes with any other form of investing and are subject to the same taxes regardless of any services that Webull offers.

 However, keep in mind they will be sending all tax documents electronically.
 They do not offer mailed copies.

-Webull does support the ability to import your documents to TurboTax to make it easier come tax season.
+Webull does support the ability to import your documents to certain tax software.

-As long as it is within a taxable account, any capital gains, dividends and interest will be taxed.
+As long as it is within a taxable account (non-retirement account), you may owe taxes on capital gains, dividends and interest earned within the account.

 It is also worth considering that certain investments like municipal bonds are exempt from taxes on the federal level as well as in some states.
-Be sure to check your states tax legislature regarding your investments.
+Typically investors in higher tax brackets will benefit more from the tax benefits municipal bonds offer.

 For those who are eligible, contributing to a traditional IRA is a good way to get a tax deduction before you file your taxes.
 You have time to do these for the previous tax year up to the tax return deadline, April 15th.

-Webull also offers retirement accounts such as the Roth IRA which can be useful in lowering taxes associated with investing.
+Webull also offers retirement accounts such as the Roth IRA which can be useful in long term saving for retirement.

 If you want to get started with Webull, use our link below to get a free stock!